lsandini/cgmsim-site/docs/operate/pump.md

 3.  if you want to let your rig run unattended for days, meals can be issued automatically with matching boluses by adding and uncommenting the 6th line

-4.  just as a reminder, the **"surprise"** feature is aan automatic meal completing the 200g of carbs goal at 11:30PM, use with caution :smile:

 **It should now look like this :**